SR2CNN: Zero-Shot Learning for Signal Recognition: Introduction

 In addition, to make a self-evolution learning model, incremental learning needs to be considered when the algorithm is executed continuously.
 The goal of incremental learning is to dynamically adapt the model to new knowledge from newly coming data without forgetting the already learned one.
 Based on incremental learning, the obtained model will gradually improve its performance over time.

 In summary, the main contribution of this paper is threefold: \begin{itemize} \item First, we propose a deep CNN-based zero-shot learning framework, called \deepmodel, for open-set signal recognition. \deepmodel~is trained to extract semantic feature $z$ while maintaining the performance on decoder and classifier.
-Afterwards, the semantic feature $z$ is exploited to discriminate signal classes. \item Second, extensive experiments on various signal datasets show that the proposed \deepmodel~can discriminate not only known classes but also unknown classes and it can gradually improve itself. \item Last but not least, we provide a new signal dataset SIGNAL-202002 including eight digital and three analog modulation classes. \end{itemize} The code and dataset of this paper will be published upon acceptance.
+Afterwards, the semantic feature $z$ is exploited to discriminate signal classes. \item Second, extensive experiments on various signal datasets show that the proposed \deepmodel~can discriminate not only known classes but also unknown classes and it can gradually improve itself. \item Last but not least, we provide a new signal dataset SIGNAL-202002 including eight digital and three analog modulation classes. \end{itemize}